gregory-kyro/HAC-Net/README.md

 ## Contact
-Please feel free to reach out to us through either of the following emails if you have any questions or concerns:
+Please feel free to reach out to us through either of the following emails if you have any questions or need any additional files:

 gregory.kyro@yale.edu